Published Jan 16, 2026

-Microsoft Teams will introduce a centralized evaluation experience by February 2026, allowing admins to set trust requirements once.
-The system will score and report on apps and agents based on these criteria, aiding faster, consistent approval decisions without changing app enablement or metadata.
+Microsoft Teams will introduce a centralized evaluation experience by early May 2026, enabling admins to set trust requirements once.
+The system will score and report on apps and agents automatically, helping faster, consistent approvals.
+The feature is enabled by default with no required admin action.

 Introduction